-In LoRa® packet type, SF corresponds to the Spreading Factor used for the LoRa® modulation.
+In LoRa[®] packet type, SF corresponds to the Spreading Factor used for the LoRa[®] modulation.
 SF is defined by the parameter Param[1].
-BW corresponds to the bandwidth onto which the LoRa® signal is spread.
-BW in LoRa® is defined by the parameter Param[2].
+BW corresponds to the bandwidth onto which the LoRa[®] signal is spread.
+BW in LoRa[®] is defined by the parameter Param[2].

-The LoRa® payload is fit with a forward error correcting mechanism which has several levels of encoding.
-The Coding Rate (CR) is defined by the parameter Param[3] in LoRa®.
+The LoRa[®] payload is fit with a forward error correcting mechanism which has several levels of encoding.
+The Coding Rate (CR) is defined by the parameter Param[3] in LoRa[®].

 The parameter LdOpt corresponds to the Low Data Rate Optimization (LDRO).
-This parameter is usually set when the LoRa® symbol time is equal or above 16.38 ms (typically for SF11 with BW125 and SF12 with BW125 and BW250).
-See Section 6.1.1.4 "Low Data Rate Optimization" on page 39.
+This parameter is usually set when the LoRa[®] symbol time is equal or above 16.38 ms, but can be used if necessary in other situations.
+See Section 6.1.1.4 "Low Data Rate Optimization" on page 34.